RCOSDP/RDM-cli/README.md

 ## Install and Usages

 ### Configuration

+#### Requirement configuration
 You need to provide your credentials as Personal Access Token (PAT), by setting the `OSF_TOKEN` environment variable.
 You also need to provide the server URL, by setting the `OSF_API_URL` environment variable.

 You can set default values for the token and the server URL by using a configuration file in the current directory.
 Create `.grdmcli.config` and set
 ```text